• Skip to primary navigation

 Laptop and Tablet Compartments

-A non-negotiable feature in modern leather briefcases is a dedicated compartment for a laptop or tablets.
+A non-negotiable feature in modern leather briefcases is a dedicated compartment for a laptop or tablet.
 These compartments are often padded for extra protection and sized to accommodate a range of device sizes.

 Internal Pockets